-Not only that, you will also support a local craftsperson and be reducing the demand for imported or factory-made goods.
+Not only will you be helping a local artisan out, but you’ll also be decreasing the demand for imported or mass-produced goods.

 10. Attempt to learn the language

-Obviously, it is easier to be understood when you speak the local lingo.
+Obviously, it is easier to communicate when you speak the local lingo.
 But it goes beyond that.
 It warms a local’s heart to hear a foreigner trying to speak their language, even if they mangle the pronunciation!

 At the very least, make the effort to pick up a few local words like good morning, thank you, and please.
-It’s a kind act and makes people smile.
-Besides, I can tell you from personal experience that such a small gesture can make the locals much friendlier and more eager to help.
+It’s a kind act that makes people smile.
+I can tell you from personal experience that people are more likely to be helpful and pleasant if you make this small effort.